-A surgical abortion is a procedure that terminates a pregnancy, which is typically performed between 6-19 weeks of pregnancy.
+A surgical abortion is a procedure that terminates a pregnancy, which is typically performed up to 16 weeks after the pregnant woman's last period.
 A doctor or advanced practice nurse usually performs the procedure in an out-patient office or clinic, or hospital.

 An abortion performed by a medical doctor or clinical nurse specialist today is a typically safe and a routine procedure.
 Before abortion became legalized in the US, there was no regulation or standard-of-care.
 Illegal abortions were expensive, painful and there was a high risk of infection because of unclean conditions and lack of follow-up care.
 Now abortions are performed in safe, clean offices with a staff of medical professionals who also provide counseling and after-care.